d2l-ai/d2l-en/chapter_convolutional-neural-networks/pooling.md

 :end_tab:

 :begin_tab:`pytorch`
-Of course, we can specify an arbitrary rectangular pooling window and specify the padding and stride for height and width, respectively.
+Of course, we can (**specify an arbitrary rectangular pooling window and specify the padding and stride for height and width**), respectively.
 For `nn.MaxPool2D` padding should be smaller than half of the kernel_size.
 If the condition is not met, we can first pad the input using `nn.functional.pad` and then pass it to the pooling layer.